mioraTatiana/mioraTatiana/README.md

 ### Hi there 👋
-- My name is Miora, i come from Fianarantsoa
+- My name is Miora, i come from Fianarantsoa/n
--I still study in ENI (Ecole Nation d'Informatique)
--I wanna be a  Web Developper
+-I still study in ENI (Ecole Nation d'Informatique)\n -I wanna be a  Web Developper
 - If you just want to join me: ttmiora@gmail.com